 As is the practice with many companies, we file the required reports for our directors and executive officers based on the records we have and information furnished to us by our directors and executive officers.
-Based on such information, in 2011 we made all of the required filings on a timely basis, with the following two exceptions: one transaction reported on one Form 4 for J.E.
-Linville, a director, and one transaction reported on one Form 4 for V.B.
-Arthur, an executive officer.
-These reports were filed immediately upon discovery of the reportable transaction.
+Based on such information, in 2013 all of the required filings were made on a timely basis.